KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 ##### Physionet 2021: "Will Two Do?
 Varying Dimensions in Electrocardiography: The PhysioNet/Computing in Cardiology Challenge 2021"

--> Objective to classify and compare 12-lead, 6-lead, 4-lead, 3-lead, 2-lead (short-team: 6 and 144 seconds) ECGs
+-> Objective to classify and compare 12-lead, 6-lead, 4-lead, 3-lead, 2-lead (short-term: 6 and 144 seconds) ECGs

 ##### Physionet 2020: "Classification of 12-lead ECGs: The PhysioNet/Computing in Cardiology Challenge 2020"